J. Jayalalithaa: Leisure interests

-Jayalalithaa is also interested in reading, classical music, Western music, piano, swimming, cricket, tennis, basketball, chess, athletics and horse-riding.
+Jayalalithaa is also interested in reading, classical music, Western music, piano, swimming, cricket, tennis, basketball, sketching, chess, athletics and horse-riding.
 She admired actors such as Dustin Hoffman, Robert De Niro, Dilip Kumar and Shammi Kapoor.
 Her favourite singers include LaVern Baker.
 As a school girl, she had a huge crush on former Indian skipper Nari Contractor.
 In an interview with Simi Garewal in the 1990s, Jayalalitha had revealed her fondness for the cricketer and she had followed his game closely during the 1960s.
 In Kumudam Magazine, she had written that she used to watch Test matches.
 When she found difficult in booking last-minute tickets for special enclosure, she decided to become the Member of Tamil Nadu Cricket Association through which she could receive tickets automatically for all Test matches and Ranji Trophy.
 On her request, then famous cricket commentator and the general manager of Das prakash Group of Hotels P. Ananda Rao who had influence on TNCA, represented her case on his board meeting.
 Hence, Jayalalithaa became the first independent and patron women member of Tamil Nadu Cricket Association in the period of 1973–74.

 Favourite books

 In an interview, Jayalalithaa said that when she was just eight years old, she used to read Rajaji's Mahabharata (Vyasar Virundhu) and Ramayana (Chakravarthi Thirumagan).
 Being a child, she was very fond of Hans Christian Andersen, Grimms and Enid Blyton's the Malory Towers series.
 In later years, she read the novel works of Denise Robins, Barbara Cartland, Mills and Boon.
-Her favourite authors were Charles Dickens, William Wordsworth, Christina Rossetti, Alexandre Dumas, Jane Austen, Oscar Wilde, George Bernard Shaw, Sidney Sheldon, Georgette Heyer, Danielle Steel, Pearl S. Buck, James Hadley Chase and Somerset Maugham.
+Her favourite authors were Charles Dickens, William Wordsworth, Christina Rossetti, Alexandre Dumas, Jane Austen, Oscar Wilde, George Bernard Shaw, Sidney Sheldon, Georgette Heyer, Danielle Steel, Pearl S. Buck, Agatha Christie, Thomas Hardy, Khushwant Singh, Kingsley Amis, Alistair MacLean, Alfred Tennyson, Georg Wilhelm Friedrich Hegel, Kahlil Gibran, James Hadley Chase and Somerset Maugham.

-She also read Shakespeare's plays like The Merchant of Venice, Danielle Steel's Malice, Jung Chang's Wild Swans, Jean Plaidy's series on the Tudor dynasty, Daniel Defoe's Robinson Crusoe, Oscar Wilde's De Profundis, Arthur Conan Doyle's Sherlock Holmes, John Milton's Paradise Lost and Paradise Regained, Wayne Dyer's Wishes Fulfilled, Margaret Mitchell's Gone with the Wind, Li Zhisui's The Private Life of Chairman Mao, Alexandre Dumas's The Three Musketeers and The Count of Monte Cristo.
-She liked books on history, geography, science, philosophy, religion, fiction, medicine and law.
-She had a great interest in reading about Anglo-Saxon dynasties.